 - A customer browses your marketplace and adds products to their cart

-- They proceed to checkout where they are provided a list of payment gateways to pay (Stripe and Paypal)
+- They proceed to checkout where they are provided a list of payment gateways to pay such as Stripe Connect

-- They pay with Paypal and the order is marked as processing
+- They pay with their credit card and the order is marked as processing/completed.

 - The transaction with the customer is now complete

 - You have the payment for the total order in your account